-The results of RC drilling at Helens East outlined in this announcement continue to demonstrate the potential of the Eastern Corridor to host significant new zones of high-grade gold mineralisation.
-The remainder of the results are expected to be available over the next couple of weeks.
+The results of RC drilling along the Helens-Rangoon Fault area outlined in this announcement continue to demonstrate the potential of the Eastern Corridor to host significant new zones of high-grade gold mineralisation.
 High-grade (+5.0g/t Au) intercepts typically exhibit a quartz-sulphide lode-style of mineralisation located along the extensive fault and structural system of the Eastern Corridor.

-The Helens East Fault appears to be a continuous mineralised position extending over a strike length of at least 1km and containing a number of high-grade shoots of mineralisation.
-It appears to be related to the 3.0km long Helens-Rangoon Fault which, at surface, lies approximately 200m to the west and is intersected at depth.
-See Figure 5 for a schematic representation of the structural relationships.
+The Helens-Rangoon Fault appears to be a continuous mineralised position extending over a strike length of at least 3km and containing a number of high-grade shoots of mineralisation.
+It appears to influence the position of mineralisation at other Eastern Corridor structures such as the Helens East Fault which, at surface, lies approximately 200m to the east and is intersected at depth.
+See Figure 7 for a schematic representation of the structural relationships.

 Other faults and structures such as the Mystery Fault are also present, have been mapped at surface, are marked by an extensive soil geochemical signature and have had an initial RC drilling test program as part of the recent drilling.
+The results of the Mystery Fault target are expected to be available over the next couple of weeks.

-The relationship of the Mystery Fault to the Helens-Rangoon and Helens East Faults remains to be determined, however it is clear that the Eastern Corridor contains a complex of interconnected structural positions that are favourable to quartz-sulphide lode formation and high-grade gold mineralisation.
+The relationship of the Mystery Fault to the Helens-Rangoon and Helens East Faults remains to be determined, however, it is clear that the Eastern Corridor contains a complex of interconnected structural positions that are favourable to quartz-sulphide lode formation and high-grade gold mineralisation.